AdobeDocs/workfront.it-IT/help/quicksilver/workfront-basics/updating-work-items-and-viewing-updates/update-work.md

    >Non è possibile aggiungere un commento a un aggiornamento del sistema.

-## Utilizzare Rich Text in un aggiornamento di Workfront
+## Utilizzare Rich Text in un aggiornamento di Workfront{#use-rich-text-in-a-workfront-update}

 <!--remove this top note when we get to parity with the current version, OR change the note to mention that some options are ONLY available in the Beta version and not the current one.-->